Role Of Rna Polymerase During Transcription

 • RNA polymerase III: Transcribes transfer RNA (tRNA) genes, which carry amino acids to the ribosome during protein synthesis, and other small RNAs.

-Each RNA polymerase recognizes specific promoter sequences and interacts with a unique set of transcription factors, ensuring the appropriate genes are transcribed under different cellular conditions.
+Each RNA polymerase recognizes specific promoter sequences and interacts with a unique set of transcription factors, ensuring the appropriate genes are transcribed under different cellular conditions And that's really what it comes down to.
+No workaround needed..

 RNA Polymerase: A Detailed Look at its Structure and Function